Written by Ada’s Medical Knowledge Team

 - Treat ectopic pregnancy

 - Remove fibroids, which are non-cancerous tumors that can develop in the womb

 - Remove the womb, for example in cases of pelvic inflammatory disease or endometriosis

 How is keyhole surgery performed?

 Once under general anesthesia, the person’s skin will first be cleaned, before a number of small incisions are made through the skin.
 If the laparoscopy is only for diagnosis rather than to treat a specific illness, generally only one incision needs to be made.
 Otherwise, multiple incisions will usually be necessary in order to allow different surgical instruments to be used during the procedure.
 A more modern technique called a single-port laparoscopy allows doctors to perform treatment operations using a single incision.
 1

 Gas, usually carbon dioxide or, more rarely, nitrous oxide, is inserted through one of the incisions, inflating the abdomen and allowing doctors to see more clearly.
 1 2 8 9 The laparoscope will then be inserted through an incision so doctors can use the attached camera to see images from inside the cavity.

 How to prepare for keyhole surgery

-Before going under general anaesthesia, a period of fasting will generally be necessary, which will also involve refraining from chewing gum or smoking, for example.
+Before going under general anesthesia, a period of fasting will generally be necessary.
+This means no food or drink can be consumed for six to 12 hours beforehand, as well as refraining from chewing gum and smoking.
 Doctors will give specific instructions on how to go about this, and these will need to be followed closely.
+1 2

 Recovering from keyhole surgery